 1. PING

-Ping CommandMost of us are familiar with the Ping command as it is widely used for testing network connection issues.
-First, open a command prompt and enter the Ping command, then enter the host’s name or the IP address.
-On the first line, the packets’ size will be sent, and the next four-line shows the reply from each packet.
+Ping CommandMost of us are familiar with the Ping command, which is widely used for testing network connection issues.
+First, open a command prompt and enter the Ping command, then enter the hostโ€™s name or IP address.
+The size of the packets will be sent on the first line, and the reply from each packet will be shown on the next four lines.

-Command – ping
+Command โ€“ ping

 2. GETMAC

-GETMACGetmac command is used to display the Media Access Control (MAC) addresses of your device.
+GETMACThe getmac command displays your deviceโ€™s Media Access Control (MAC) addresses.
 When you type getmac and press enter, you will see a physical address and Transport names list.

-Command – getmac
+Command โ€“ getmac

 3. NSLookup

-NSLookupNSLookup displays the information which is used for diagnosing Domain Name System (DNS) infrastructure.
-When you type the nslookup command and hit enter, you will see the name and the IP address of your device’s DNS server.
-You can also get to know the domain name by typing an IP Address.
+NSLookupNSLookup displays information used for diagnosing Domain Name System (DNS) infrastructure.
+When you type the nslookup command and hit enter, you will see the name and IP address of your deviceโ€™s DNS server.
+You can also find the domain name by typing an IP Address.

-Command – nslookup
+Command โ€“ nslookup

 4. NbtStat

-Command – nbstat
+Command โ€“ nbstat

 5. IpConfig

 IpConfigIpconfig is a handy command as it provides a lot of information of your local machine.
 You can also combine it with other switches to execute a few tasks.
-These are a few of the switches which provide more information:
+These are a few of the switches that provide more information:

-Command – ipconfig
+Command โ€“ ipconfig

-• ipconfig /all – It displays more information about your systems’ network setup.
+• ipconfig /all โ€“ It displays more information about your systemsโ€™ network setup.

-• ipconfig /release – It releases the IP address you are using.
+• ipconfig /release โ€“ It releases the IP address you are using.

-• ipconfig /renew – Renews the IP address of your device.
+• ipconfig /renew โ€“ Renews the IP address of your device.

-• ipconfig /? – Shows help for Ipconfig and its switches.
+• ipconfig /? โ€“ Shows help for Ipconfig and its switches.

-• ipconfig/flushdns – flush the DNS cache.
+• ipconfig/flushdns โ€“ flush the DNS cache.

 Also Read- How to Run Windows Programs at Higher Priority